Southern Africa: Crime

-Several countries in the region, especially South Africa and Leshoto, struggle with very high crime rates.
+Several countries in the region, especially South Africa and Lesotho, struggle with very high crime rates.
 South Africa's homicide rate has consistently ranked among the highest in the world during the past decades.
 South Africa has four cities (Nelson Mandela Bay, Durban, Cape Town and Johannesburg) included in the top 50 most dangerous cities (defined as cities with a population over 300,000 with the highest homicide rates, as reported by The Citizen Council for Public Security and Criminal Justice, a Mexican advocacy group, in its 2023/2024 ranking).
 High homicide rates are also present in Lesotho, Eswatini, Namibia and Botswana.